Wisconsin Badgers: Trademark dispute

-The University of Wisconsin has been involved in disputes with a number of high schools, including Westside High School in Omaha, Nebraska, and schools in Iowa, New Jersey, North Carolina, Ohio, Texas, and West Virginia, as well as with D-II Washburn University in Topeka, Kansas.
+The University of Wisconsin has been involved in disputes with a number of high schools, including Westside High School in Omaha, Nebraska, and schools in Iowa, New Jersey, North Carolina, Ohio, Texas, Virginia, and West Virginia, as well as with D-II Washburn University in Topeka, Kansas.
 The issue involved the use of the Badgers' athletic logo, the "motion W".
 As a result of the litigation, the high schools involved were required to change their logos.